zooniverse/aggregation/docs/source/ouroboros.rst

 * annotations - the actual annotations made by their user (in the case of Penguin Watch, the markings for each of the penguins)
 * tutorial - if this annotation was made as part of a tutorial - should probably just skip those
-* subject_ids - the zooniverse ids, allows you to match annotations from different users on the same subject
+* subjects - contains the zooniverse ids, allows you to match annotations from different users on the same subject and the image's location on AWS (in case you want to download it)
-* subjects - contains metadata - most importantly file names which will make sense to the researchers (the zooniverse subject ids won't mean anything to them)
+* user_name - for logged in users, this is their user name (so the above code searches for 25 classifications made by a given user).
+Field does not exist if user is not logged in

 Let's look at some annotations for Penguin Watch - annotations in all projects are stored in JSON format.